zazaho/SimImg/README.md

 * F1 or i: show a short help window

-* arrow right, scroll-wheel up or n: show the next picture
+* arrow right or n: show the next picture

-* arrow left, scroll-wheel down or p: show the previous picture
+* arrow left or p: show the previous picture

+* scrollwheel: zoom in on part of the picture

 * delete or d: delete the picture from disk

+* m: move the file to the move-target directory selected in the finder window

 * escape of q: quit the viewer

+## Tips
+There are a few feature features that are not immediately obvious.
+*Camera Model* and *Picture Shape* can be set to different.
+By themselves these options are not useful because they will show most unrelated pictures together.
+They can become interesting in the following scenario:

+Several people have taken pictures of the same scene, you select pictures taken close in time or with similar colours.
+If you impose different *Camera Model* you can concentrate on similar pictures but taken by different people.

+The Folder select dialog for **move** does not allow to create folders on some platforms.
+Selecting the parent directoy and adding (by typing) the target folder you would like to create before pressing OK will create the directory.

 ## Technical remarks
 Some of the calculations can be time-consuming and Simimg tries to be